TimotheeMickus/mf-correl/README.md

 ## Acknowledgments

-We used Mantel tests are from J. W. Carr's github ([see here](https://github.com/jwcarr/MantelTest)).
+We used Mantel tests from J. W. Carr's github ([see here](https://github.com/jwcarr/MantelTest)).

 The implementation of APTED by Pawlik & Augsten is from their original [repository](https://github.com/DatabaseGroup/apted) (written in Java).
 The JAR we provide has been hacked to accept a file of pairs of trees at once, instead of a single pair.
 The single edited Java file is available for reference in the directory `shared/apted/`.

-Pre-trained word embeddings are available from their original repositories, or at these links: [Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing), [GloVe 6B](http://nlp.stanford.edu/data/glove.6B.zip) and [840B](http://nlp.stanford.edu/data/glove.840B.300d.zip), [FastText](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.zip)
+Pre-trained word embeddings are available from their original repositories, or at these links: [Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing), [GloVe 6B](http://nlp.stanford.edu/data/glove.6B.zip) and [840B](http://nlp.stanford.edu/data/glove.840B.300d.zip), [FastText](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz)

 Sentence encoders are from the original repositories: [SkipThoughts](https://github.com/ryankiros/skip-thoughts) (written in python 2), [InferSent](https://github.com/facebookresearch/InferSent).
 See also the original Google Hub for [USE DAN](https://tfhub.dev/google/universal-sentence-encoder/4) and [USE Transformer](https://tfhub.dev/google/universal-sentence-encoder-large/5).